averix-enterprise/reskey/README.md

 ## License

-Distribbuted under the MIT License.
+Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.